 Truth and transparency are essential to building trust.
 However, these three T’s get lost all too quickly behind industry jargon, bad PR or even worse, no PR at all.
 So, before you spend another dollar on TV spots, expensive blog posts, Facebook ads or billboards, take a moment to pause.

-With information at consumers’ fingertips, they aren’t interested in the celebrity who was paid to say things, nor do they trust your statistics or flowery words.
+Think about it.
+With information at your consumers’ fingertips, they aren’t interested in the celebrity who was paid to say things, nor do they trust your statistics or flowery words.
 They do their own research, fact-finding or asking friends, investigating their favorite social media influencers’ product choices, etc.

 For reference, this 33% is compared to the advertising industry’s growth rate of approximately 7%… hence why I recommended pausing earlier to rethink where you’re investing your marketing budget.

 In the Harvard Business Journal’s “Decision to Trust,” Robert F. Hurley outlines the human needs that must be recognized and addressed, in order to build a platform for trust.